 Most importantly, I am a very proud mother to an exceptional son who is a future software engineer.

 I would like to invite you to browse through all the pages on my site under 'Home', 'Why join this journey?' and 'More'.
-There are several pages under the 'More' section so please be sure to scroll down fully in order that you do not miss anything.
-Information in 'More' includes details of my voluntary diversity-related roles within the UK legal profession and beyond, information about the medical scholarship established in memory of my father, links to videos and various editorial interviews, how to contact me etc.
+There are several pages under the 'More' section so please be sure to scroll down fully so that you do not miss anything.
+Information in 'More' includes details of my external roles, information about the medical scholarship established in memory of my father, links to videos and various editorial interviews, how to contact me etc.

 I hope you enjoy browsing my site.

 **Photo credit: The above portrait photograph was taken by photographer Leonora Saunders and forms part of the Athena Project celebrating influential women leaders **